Code-Institute-Submissions/Herrlin85-Quizgame_NovResub/README.md

 # Football quiz game
 [Live link to Football Quiz](https://herrlin85.github.io/Quizgame/)

-Football Quiz Game is a interactive quiz about the users knowledge in football
+Football Quiz Game is a interactive quiz about the users knowledge in football.
+The quiz contains 10 questions about everything from individual players to teams across europe and even national teams.

 ![responsive design image](assets/images/Responsive.png)